 When walking, be aware: “I am walking.”
 When standing, be aware: “I am standing.”
 Likewise, be mindful of sitting or lying down.
 Calm the breathing and body in all postures.
 Be equally mindful doing all things- when coming and going, when looking forward or around, when bending and stretching, when wearing robes and carrying bowls, when eating, drinking, chewing, and tasting, when defecating and urinating, when walking, standing, sitting, and lying down, when falling asleep and waking up, when talking and remaining silent.

-Contemplate a body after death through stages of physical dissolution thinking: "my body is just like that one and cannot escape its fate, it too is impermanent."
-In these ways one contemplates the nature of the body.
+Contemplate a body after death through all stages of physical dissolution, aware: "my body is just like that and cannot escape its fate, it too is impermanent."

-Mindfulness of Sensations (vedana)
+Mindfulness of Sensations (Feelings)(vedana)

-Mindfulness of States of Mind (citta)
+Mindfulness of Mind/ States of Mind (citta)

 Observe the mind and know when it is: caught in desire, free of desire, caught in anger, free of anger, caught in delusion, free of delusion, shrunken, distracted, undeveloped, developed, restless, settled, not free, or liberated.
-Observe how these arise and pass away and what causes them to do so.
+Observe how these states arise and pass away and what causes them to do so.
 Observe this in yourself and others.

 Observe the five hindrances: sensory desire, ill-will, apathy, anxiety, and doubt.
 When the mind is caught in desire, know: “This is desire.”
 When the mind is free of desire, know: “This is the mind free of desire.”
 Carefully observe how desire arises and passes away and what causes it to do so.
 Learn to extinguish desire when it arises and how to prevent it from arising in the future.
 Do the same for the other hindrances: ill-will, apathy, anxiety, and doubt.